jeremyButtler/freezeTB/README.md

       MIRUReader (github)
     - spoligo-spacers.fa were from a spoligotyping program on github (can not remember which one)
-  - minimap2 (MIT) window binarie compiled from [https://github.com/lh3/minimap2](
+  - minimap2 (MIT) window binaries compiled from [https://github.com/lh3/minimap2](
      https://github.com/lh3/minimap2)
+  - tcltk (might need compiled version for windows)
   - luaFilters in slidesAndWriting
     - [https://github.com/pandoc-ext](
        https://github.com/pandoc-ext)